gabriellopes-eng/gabriellopes-eng/README.md

 # Hi!
 What's up? 👋

 - 👨‍💻 I'm a Software Engineering student passionate about technology, coding, and problem-solving.
-- 🚀 Currently exploring Data Areas and Data-Driven Solutions at Universidade de Pernambuco (UPE).
+- 🚀 Currently exploring Data and IA Areas and Data-Driven Solutions at Universidade de Pernambuco (UPE).
 - 📚 Focused on improving my skills in Python, MySQL, and data manipulation with Pandas and NumPy.

 ### Want to talk?